zyazyaG/110920-pt-project-template/README.md

 ## Methods

-This Project uses descriptive analysis method, such that distribution and bar graphs, statistical functions.
-The method helps to explore the dataset, filter out less meaningful data, compare different databases and provide insights on relations between datasets.
+This Project uses descriptive analysis method, like distribution and bar graphs, statistical functions.
+Using this method, I filter out less meaningful information and compare performance of films across differnts data sources.

 * Grouping and merging some datasets helps to categorize the information and retrieve necessary data only.
 In this case, joining IMDB Tables and The Number Movies Table, combining average ratings and genres, group the datasets by genre, title, studio and etc.

 * Building plots and graphs improve the ability to comprehend the data and be able to analyze it better.
 As in this project, figure out what are the top genres and their ROI, what are the best seasons to release movies and what are top studios.

-* Statistical methods help to calculate the average values, correlation and distribution.
+* Statistical methods help to calculate the average values.
+Correlations and distributions were used for this purpose .
 In this case, calculate correlation between average rating and runtime, calculate the average return on investment.
 ***